 Set this option to Enabled to enable the PERR# signal on the bus.
 The settings are Enabled or Disabled.
+The Optimal and Fail-safe default settings are Disabled.

 WSC# Handshake

 Set this option to Enabled to enable handshaking for the WSC# signal.
 Handshaking is a form of encryption; see the Glossary for more information.
 The settings are Enabled or Disabled.